hexojs/site/source/docs/plugins.md

 // <script type="text/javascript" src="script.js"></script>
 ```

-## Deployer
+## Deployers

-Deployer plugin helps you deploy your site on web without complicated commands.
+Deployer plugins help you to deploy your site to the web without complicated commands.

 ### Syntax